Separating twists and the Magnus representation of the Torelli group: Introduction

 \section{Introduction}

 Let $\S = S_{g,1}$ be a compact orientable surface of genus $g$ with one boundary component.
 The \emph{mapping class group} of $\S$ is defined to be $\MCG = \pi_0(\Homeo^+(\S))$, where $\Homeo^+(\S)$ is the group of orientation-preserving self-homeomorphisms of $\S$ fixing the boundary $\partial\S$ pointwise.
 In other words, $\MCG$ is the group of isotopy classes of homeomorphisms of $\S$ relative to the boundary.
-The mapping class group naturally acts on $H=H_1(S;\Z)$ preserving the algebraic intersection form; the Torelli group $\mathcal{I}_{g,1}$ is defined to be the kernel of this representation, giving a short exact sequence: There are two basic types of elements in $\mathcal{I}_{g,1}$: a \emph{separating twist} is a Dehn twist $T_\Curve$ about a separating simple closed curve $\Curve$, while a \emph{bounding pair} map is of the form $T_{\Curve_1}T_{\Curve_2}^{-1}$ where $\Curve_1$ and $\Curve_2$ are disjoint homologous simple closed curves.
-These suffice to generate $\mathcal{I}_{g,1}$, by work of Birman \cite{BirmanSiegel} and Powell \cite{Powell}.
+The mapping class group naturally acts on $H=H_1(S;\Z)$ preserving the algebraic intersection form; the Torelli group $\mathcal{I}_{g,1}$ is defined to be the kernel of this representation, giving the short exact sequence There are two basic types of elements in $\mathcal{I}_{g,1}$: a \emph{separating twist} is a Dehn twist $T_\Curve$ about a separating simple closed curve $\Curve$, while a \emph{bounding pair} map is of the form $T_{\Curve_1}T_{\Curve_2}^{-1}$ where $\Curve_1$ and $\Curve_2$ are nonseparating simple closed curves which are disjoint and homologous.
+These suffice to generate $\mathcal{I}_{g,1}$, by work of Birman \cite{BirmanSiegel} and Powell~\cite{Powell}.

-Let $\fund=\pi_1(S)$ and let $\Z[\fund]$ be the group ring of $\fund$.
-The classical Magnus representation was originally defined algebraically as a crossed homomorphism ${\overline{r}\co \MCG\to \GL_{2g}(\Z[\fund])}$ using Fox calculus.
-This induces a homomorphism ${r\co \mathcal{I}_{g,1}\to \GL_{2g}(\Z[H])}$, which we distinguish from the classical Magnus representation $\overline{r}$ by simply calling $r$ the \emph{Magnus representation}.
-Suzuki demonstrated in \cite{SuzukiGeometric} that there is an equivalent topological definition of the Magnus representation, which we will use throughout this paper.
-A homeomorphism of $\S$ can be lifted to a homeomorphism of the universal abelian cover $\acover$ of $\S$, which then acts on the relative first homology group $\Hcover\iso\Z[H]^{2g}$.
-The resulting representation is isomorphic to $r$; we discuss the details of this construction further in Section~\ref{section:setup}.
+The Magnus representation was originally defined algebraically using the Fox free differential calculus.
+Suzuki \cite{SuzukiGeometric} gave an equivalent topological definition of the Magnus representation, which we will use throughout this paper.
+A homeomorphism of $\S$ can be lifted to a homeomorphism of the universal abelian cover $\acover$ of $\S$, which then acts on the relative first homology group $\Hcover\iso\ZH^{2g}$.
+Suzuki observed that a classical formula due to Fox implies that the resulting representation ${r\co \mathcal{I}_{g,1}\to \GL_{2g}(\ZH)}$ coincides with the Magnus representation; we discuss the details of this construction further in Section~\ref{section:setup}.